Bryan LaHair

 Bryan Allan LaHair (born November 5, 1982) is an American former professional baseball first baseman.
 He has played in Major League Baseball (MLB) for the Seattle Mariners and Chicago Cubs and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.
-LaHair is currently manager for the Dayton Dragons, the Cincinnati Reds' High-A affiliate.

 Professional career

 Seattle Mariners

 LaHair was selected by the Mariners in the 39th round of the 2002 Major League Baseball Draft out of Saint Petersburg College.

 LaHair spent the 2005 season with the Inland Empire 66ers, the Mariners' Single-A affiliate at the time, where he hit .310 with 22 home runs and 113 RBI, earning a spot in the California/Carolina League All-Star Game.

 For 2006, LaHair was promoted to the Double-A San Antonio Missions and later to the Triple-A Tacoma Rainiers.
 In November 2006, he was placed on the Mariners' 40-man roster.

 After playing the entire 2007 season in Triple-A, batting .275 with 12 home runs, LaHair started the 2008 season with the Rainiers.
 In July 2008, he was called up to the Mariners shortly after the release of first baseman Richie Sexson.
 The Mariners had called up infielder Tug Hulett directly following Sexson's departure, but sent him back down to make room for LaHair a week later.
 He made his Major League debut on July 18, 2008, as a pinch hitter, grounding into a double play.
 His first Major League Baseball hit was a line drive single to right field against the Boston Red Sox.